Seven Grandfather Teachings

-The Seven Grandfather Teachings have always been a part of the Native American culture.
+The Seven Grandfather Teachings have always been a part of Native American culture.
 Their roots date back to the beginning of time.
-These teachings impact our surroundings, along with providing guidance toward our actions to one another.
+These teachings impact our surroundings and provide guidance toward our actions with one another.

 Before departing from the Seven Grandfathers, they told him, “Each of these teachings must be used with the rest.
-You cannot have Wisdom without Love, Respect, Bravery, Honesty, Humility and Truth.
+You cannot have Wisdom without Love, Respect, Bravery, Honesty, Humility, and Truth.
 You cannot be Honest if you are only using one of the other teachings.
 To leave out one teaching would be embracing the opposite of what the teaching means.”
 The Seven Grandfathers each instructed the child with a principle.
-It was then up to the child to forget them, or to put them to use.
+It was then up to the child to put them to use.

 Each one of us represents the child.
 We must faithfully apply the teachings of our Seven Grandfathers to our own lives.
 We must place our trust in the Creator.
 We must also never forget to be sincere in our actions, character and words.

 Please click on each of the Seven Grandfather Teachings below to learn more.